bradAnders/udemy-docker-mastery/0_basic_commands/README.md

 ```

 - `docker container run ... nginx` downloads image `nginx` from Docker Hub into a local container and runs it
-- `--publish` starts a new container from that image
-- `80:80` routes traffic from device port 80 to the container port 80
+- `--publish 80:80` routes traffic from device port 80 to the container port 80

 Test it out at [`localhost`](http://localhost) in your browser